slkfjdklfsjsdl/NetXThermostatHASS/README.md

 ## Known Issues

-- Fan Only Mode is not working as expected with the thermostat lovelace card
+- Turning off the thermostat changes the mode to fan only mode on the lovelace card.
 - This integration has only been tested with the X7C-IP